mneyrane/SF-fire-analysis/README.md

 For service calls, incidents and safety complaints, the analysis only used data extracted over 3 years from 2020 to 2022.
 Some key limitations that could affect the analysis are:

 - Zoning districts changing during the 3-year window of our data.
 The zoning map is updated quarterly and the city undergoes active development.
-We do not have direct access to earlier versions of the zoning map, but it may be possible to get it from contact through the data maintainer.
+We do not have direct access to earlier versions of the zoning map, but it may be possible to get it by contacting the data maintainer.
 Therefore, the accuracy of our zone-related analysis in Question 3 crucially relies on zone changes being relatively small.
 - A very small number of fire incidents cannot be assigned a zone due to the coverage of geometry.
 As a workaround, the spatial join assigns a *nearest* zone to each incident.
 - Some of the fire service data contains missing values or erroneous date entries.
 We did not attempt to correct them and instead omitted them from the analysis.
 After removing these entries, we still retain at least 98% of the data in each dataset.